A special message from Rod Taylor and an unusually heavy snowfall in Britain brought a glimpse of a white Christmas to summertime Australia in 1967.

 Nevertheless, the Rod Taylor site remains a tribute to the actor, his life and his work.
-This blog will pick up steam again in 2021.
 And TCM is airing a daylong tribute to Rod Taylor!

-Rod Taylor produced one film during his long career: a 1967 Western titled “Chuka” in which he also played the title role.
-I’m putting together a post (or two?) about the film, but in the meantime, I thought I’d share some special snapshots from behind the scenes.
+Rod Taylor was the producer one film during his long career: a 1967 Western titled “Chuka” in which he also played the title role.
+I’m working on a lengthy project about the film, but in the meantime, I thought I’d share some special snapshots from behind the scenes.

 Rod’s parents, Bill and Mona Taylor, made the trek from Australia in 1966 while Rod was making “Chuka.”
 These photos are from a small photo album that had once belonged to Bill Taylor and were acquired through the magic of eBay.